 What are the benefits of a Keep-Alive connection?

-Conserving network resources: Using one connection for each client reduces the load on network resources.
+Conserving network resources: Using one connection for multiple requests reduces the load on network resources.

-Reduced network congestion - Fewer TCP connections between your servers and clients can result in less network congestion.
+Reduced network congestion: Fewer TCP connections between your servers and clients can result in less network congestion.

-Reduced Latency - Reducing the number of 3-way handshakes can result in less site latency.
+Reduced Latency: Reducing the number of 3-way handshakes can result in less site latency.
 This is especially true for SSL/TLS connections, which require additional round-trip cycles to encrypt and validate connections.